tmolteno/TART/INSTALL.md

 ## Building and testing the radio hardware

-IF you are interested in building the telescope contact tim@elec.ac.nz, as we have PCBs here that we are willing to give to anyone interested.
+If you are interested in building the telescope contact tim@elec.ac.nz, as we have PCBs here that we are willing to give to anyone interested.

 ### Radio Testing